 Mr. Nussbaum graduated from the University of Michigan Law School cum laude and Rutgers University magna cum laude.
-He is licensed to practice law in all state courts of California, New York, and New Jersey, as well as federal courts in the Central, Southern, and Eastern Districts of California and the Southern District of New York.
+He is licensed to practice law in all state courts of California and New York, as well as federal courts in the Central, Southern, and Eastern Districts of California and the Southern District of New York.

 Brandon Dimond is a partner in the Agoura Hills office of Nussbaum Dimond LLP.
 His practice focuses on real estate litigation in both trial courts and on appeal.
 He has represented clients in state and federal court, as well as at administrative hearings, mediations, and arbitrations.
 He has extensive, significant trial experience, including a nearly flawless record in jury trials.